bbbradsmith/hatariB/README.md

   * Press L2 to raise the keyboard in one-shot mode, which pauses emulation and will resume immediately when you press L1 or R2.
   * To alternate between a top and bottom keyboard position, press X.
   * Modifier keys like Shift, Control, Alt are toggled instead of a single press, allowing you to hold the modifier while you press another key.
 When you close the keyboard, all modifiers will be released.
   * The keyboard language layout can be chosen in the *Input > On-Screen Keyboard Language* core option.
+This should usually be chosen to match your TOS region.
 * MIDI
   * Libretro has a MIDI interface, and if you have MIDI devices installed you should be able to select them in the *Settings > Audio > MIDI* menu of RetroArch.
   * The [MUNT MT-32 Emulator](url=https://sourceforge.net/projects/munt/) is recommended.
 It can install on your system as a MIDI device, which you can use with MT-32 supporting Atari ST games.